The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 $ docker login

 If you've been following my instructions, you now have an image called microblog:latest stored locally on your computer.
-To be able to push this image to the Docker registry, it needs to be renamed to include the account, like the image from MySQL.
+To be able to push this image to the Docker registry, it needs to be renamed to include the account that owns it.
 This is done with the docker tag command:

 $ docker tag microblog:latest <your-docker-registry-account>/microblog:latest